Facelift in Ann Arbor Plastic Surgery

 The Benefits of a Michigan Facelift/Neck lift

 Ideal candidates for surgery are in overall good health and have realistic expectations about the outcomes for this procedure.
-A consultation with Dr. Ballard can help you decide if rhytidectomy surgery in Ann Arbor is a good fit for you.
+A consultation with our doctor can help you decide if rhytidectomy surgery in Ann Arbor is a good fit for you.

 To ensure each patient receives maximum benefit from their procedure, we offer many different variations on the traditional facelift including SMAS facelift, neck lift, and mini facelift.